hornjo/sonicos/README.md

-# sonicos
+# Ansible Collection - hornjo.sonicos

-Ansible collection for SonicWALL firewalls with sonicos
+Documentation for the collection.